ruedoux/nerdctl-install/README.md

 Script that automates installing latest version of nerdctl, containerd and runc.

-`!Incompatible with docker!` - It overwites runc and containerd so stuff might break, will try and fix this in the future if possible.
+`!Incompatible with docker!` - It overwrites runc and containerd so stuff might break, will try and fix this in the future if possible.

 Tested on debian